ncbonde/Hotel-Managment-System/README.md

 # Hotel-Managment-System
-Desktop Application to handle hotel business easily.
+It is desktop Application to handle hotel business easily.